scities/metro-atlas_2014/README.md

 # US Metropolitan atlas 2014

-Provides an Atlas of the US Metropolitan areas delineated for the 2014 American Community Survey.
-Inspired by Mike Bostock's [us-atlas](https://github.com/mbostock/us-atlas).
+Provides an Atlas of the US core based statistical areas (CBSAs) delineated for the 2014 American Community Survey: shapefiles with blockgroups, tracts or counties for each CBSA.

+Inspired by Mike Bostock's [us-atlas](https://github.com/mbostock/us-atlas), much needed in my research.

 ## Features available